 Evaporation of water

 Landfills generally cause substantial ecological challenges apart from the landfill gas.
 Rainwater runs through the landfill and absorbs all possible toxicity from the landfill; so called ‘leachate water’.
 Leachate water, if not dealt with properly can migrate to ground water or rivers.
 Collection of leachate water is only one part of the solution whereas purification or otherwise treating the water is the second part.
 Often, leachate water is treated and purified with reversed osmosis, but this requires expensive equipment and large quantities of electricity therefore making it costly.
-Recovia and its majority shareholder Scandsib Holdings Ltd has a solution whereby the heat from the exhaust gasses is used to evaporate the leachate in an extremely efficient process whereas the solids can be collected and safely deposited separately.
+Recovia has a solution whereby the heat from the exhaust gasses is used to evaporate the leachate in an extremely efficient process whereas the solids can be collected and safely deposited separately.

 Landfill gas-to-power from A to Z